- The Trump Tax Cuts and Jobs Act (TCJA) allows for a 20% deduction of qualified income for qualified pass-through entity business owners.

 Although the passage of this act was seen as a win for small business owners, we are finally seeing its effects.
 Initial reports suggest that small business owners are indeed seeing larger returns, despite the average taxpayer generally receiving a smaller refund since less money was withheld from their pay.

 Of the TCJA's small business measures, the one that arguably has the biggest impact for most entities is the introduction of a new major tax deduction.
-Available for qualified business owners at the head of "pass-through" organizations, such as sole proprietorships, S-corporations and partnerships, the tax break allows for the deduction of 20 percent of qualified income.
+Available for qualified business owners at the head of pass-through organizations such as sole proprietorships, S corporations and partnerships, the tax break allows the deduction of 20% of qualified income.

 "The rules are complex," he said.
 "Those earning too much in certain specified service trades or businesses will lose all of the deductions, while others, who are not in specified service trades or businesses, still may lose part of it if their business does not have sufficient payroll and/or assets."